jpnos26/thermostat_pizero/README.md

 		1 for dht
 		1 for Heat (sensor inside Thermostat)
 	So it's possible to have two temperature and two schedule for sensor and in case DHT_Logger in unavailable, Thermostat switch to internal and the correct schedule/temperature.
+	You can switch between dht and sensor pressing area of Set visualization

 ##Hardware Configuration: